Mon - Sun: 24 hours.

 • Human Immunodeficiency Virus (HIV).

-However, even if you are not made ill by the needlestick injury, you may still have grounds to claim compensation for psychological injuries caused while waiting for your test results.
+However, even if you are not made ill by the needlestick injury, you may still have grounds to claim for psychological injuries caused while awaiting your test results.

 Am I Eligible To Make A Needlestick Injury Claim?